 Find Your Focus

 Focus on what counts and brings revenue.
 In business and economics, there is an 80/20 rule or Pareto Principle.
-To summarize, Vilfredo Pareto found that when there are too many things to do, selecting the actions with the most positive outcome will be bring the most beneficial outcome.
+To summarize, Vilfredo Pareto found that when there are too many things to do, selecting the actions with the most positive outcome will bring the most beneficial outcome.
 If you are focused on what will generate revenue for your farm you will have a positive outcome.
 Of course, this theory doesn't take into account those small problems that steamroll so don't ignore problem areas.
 But generally, this solution will help you find focus in your business and not take on too much at once.

 Prioritize Tasks